rhondene/Codon2Vec/How-to-use.md

 3. Unzip the Codon2Vec folder, and open a terminal window in the uncompressed Codon2Vec folder.
 4. Here you will do a one-time installation of the dependencies Codon2Vec needs to run:

-      <li> i.
-On the terminal window type: python setup.py install </li>
+       On the terminal window type: python setup.py install </li> 6.
-5.
-6. Update how to add Codon2vec to path on Windows and Linux systems Installation is now completed.
+7. Update how to add Codon2vec to path on Windows and Linux systems Installation is now completed.